Willy Bogner Sr.: Skiing career

+Nazi membership

+Bogner joined the Schutzstaffel branch of the Nazi Party in April 1933.
+He competed athletically for the SS in cross-country skiing and achieved the rank of Untersturmführer in 1939.

 Ski apparel company

 Bogner's success as a skier allowed him and his wife, Maria, to establish a clothing line in 1932, that included outfitting the German national ski team at the 1936 Winter Olympics.
 Following his stay as a POW during World War II, Bogner Sr. returned to their business in 1947.
 His wife's development of stretch pants in the early 1950s led to their adoption by such celebrities as Marilyn Monroe, Jayne Mansfield, and Ingrid Bergman and contributed to the prosperity of the firm.

 Legacy

 His son, Willy Bogner Jr. (born 1942), was a successful alpine skier in the late 1950s and 1960s who competed for Germany at the 1960 Winter Olympics in Squaw Valley and the 1964 Winter Olympics in Innsbruck.
 Bogner Jr. would later go into filmmaking in 1967, then follow into Bogner Sr.'s footsteps and start his own ski collection in 1971.

 Bogner Sr. died in 1977.
 Bogner Jr. took over the line and oversaw further growth and marketing success until 2014 when its costumes for the German Winter Olympics team drew unfavorable review and the company was seeking a buyer.
 As of 2018, sales were in decline and the company had not found a new buyer.